abhijeet-rawat/AutoRanking-Amazon-Reviews/review-ranker/README.md

 ## Dataset Collection
 ---------------------
 There is a dataset repository of amazon reviews from year 1996-2014.
 You can access the dataset repository <a href="http://jmcauley.ucsd.edu/data/amazon/">here</a> .
+The repository has small datasets for large datasets, please contact Julian McAuley (julian.mcauley@gmail.com) to obtain a link.
+Thanks to him for giving us the access.

 ## Presentation